aslamcodes/CabBookingMiniProject/README.md

 - As a user I would like to ==sign in== with my credentials

 - As a user I would want to ==create a new account== in the platform

+- As a user I would want to ==register as driver== in the platform

+- As a user I would want to ==register as passenger== in the platform

 ## Passenger

 - As a passenger I want to see ==list of cabs== available in my area so that I know I can book taxis